apisec-inc/documentation/docs/SetupProfile.md

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/168327382-3063d023-f9e2-49d4-80c0-ac69aa342b43.png" />

 ### **12.2.
 View Account Details**
-The user can view the account details by clicking on the 'Account' under the user profile menu.
+You can view the account details by clicking on the 'Account' under the user profile menu.

 *<img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/168322670-80793acc-5d82-44f2-bcc7-d3d402808e31.png" />*

 #### **12.2.1 Link SSO/Okta account**
-A user can link SSO/Okta account with the APIsec account.
-This option is available in the 'Account' under the user Profile menu.
+You can link SSO/Okta account with the APIsec account.
+This option is available in the 'Account' under the User Profile menu.

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/168322601-3c5a9deb-23b8-4dfa-af92-b4a878249ec2.png" />

-A guide on 'How to Configure OKTA SSO for APIsec?' is also available which can be accessed by clicking on the question in blue.
-The link redirects the user to a Google doc as shown in the below screenshot.
+A guide on 'How to Configure OKTA SSO for APIsec?' is available which can be accessed by clicking on the question in blue.
+The link redirects you to a Google doc as shown in the below screenshot.

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/168322647-fb5dbc74-9278-485f-a4c8-d6249dbd9635.png" />